This article was updated on 12/15/20.

-Usually, the reason New Year’s Resolutions don’t turn out to be the life-changing milestones they should be is because we try to do too much, too fast, and it’s simply unsustainable.
+Usually, the reason New Year’s resolutions don’t turn out to be the life-changing milestones we want them to be is because we try to do too much, too fast, and it’s simply unsustainable.
 The better option is to start with two or three goals that are well within our grasp, then build from there.
-And, you don’t need to wait until next January 1st to try again.
+And you don’t need to wait until next January 1 to try again.

 For those interested in improving their oral health, here are three suggested resolutions that are highly attainable, but will also have a profound impact on your health: